hsf-training/hsf-training-reana-webpage/_episodes/08-advanced-topics.md

 ---
 title: "A glimpse on advanced topics"
 teaching: 15
-exercises: 0
+exercises: 5
 questions:
+- "Can I publish workflow results on EOS?"
+- "Can I use Kerberos to access restricted resources?"
-- "Can I use CVMFS?
-HTCondor?
-Slurm?
-GitLab?
-EOS?
-Kerberos?"
+- "Can I use CVMFS software repositeries?"
+- "Can I dispatch heavy computations to HTCondor?"
+- "Can I dispatch heavy computations to Slurm?"
+- "Can I open Jupyter notebooks on my REANA workspace?"
+- "Can I connect my GitLab repositories with REANA?"
 objectives:
 - "Learn about advanced possibilities of REANA platform"
-- "Publish results on EOS"
-- "Link GitLab repository with REANA for running longer CI tasks"
-- "Dispatch jobs to HTCondor and Slurm compute backends"
-- "Use Kubernetes secrets to access restricted resources"
+- "Learn how to use Kerberos secrets to access restricted resources"
+- "Learn how to interact with remote storage solutions (EOS)"
+- "Learn how to interact with remote compute backends (HTCondor, Slurm)"
+- "Learn how to interact with remote code repositories (CVMFS, GitLab)"
+- "Learn how to open interactive sessions (Jupyter notebooks)"
 keypoints:
-- "Workflow specification uses hints to hide complexity"
+- "Workflow specification uses hints to hide implementation complexity"
+- "Use `kerberos: true` clause to automatically trigger Kerberos token initalisation"
+- "Use `resources` clause to access CVMFS repositories"
+- "Use `compute_backend` hint in your workflow steps to dispatch jobs to various HPC/HTC backends"
+- "Use `open/close` commands to open and close interactive sessions on your workspace"
+- "Enable REANA application on GitLab to run long-standing tasks that would time out in GitLab CI"
 ---

 ## Overview